The following content contains disturbing accounts of violence. Discretion is advised.

 “At the time of the attack (in April 2009), both dogs were unleashed, and chased and then brought down and savaged their victims, giving their human masters an advantage, enabling them then to access their victims in order to stab them with knives,” Brian Altman, prosecuting attorney in the case, told jurors.

 DNA technology proved a billion-to-one probability that some of the blood came from Tyson.
-“It was a pioneering case and possibly the first time dog DNA had been used,” Altman tells A&E Real Crime.
+“It was a pioneering case and possibly the first time dog DNA had been used,” Altman tells A&E True Crime.

 At sentencing, Judge Christopher Moss told Johnson, “You used two fearsome weapons.
 The first was your pitbull [mix] dog, which I have no doubt you had trained to attack and bring down your prey.
 The second was the knife with which you stabbed Seyi Ogunyemi to death.”